tonymorello/trash/README.md

 ## Usage
     $trash [file1] [file2]...
-moves the given file/s or directory to the trash folder (/tmp/trash/)
+Moves the given file/s or directory to the trash folder (/tmp/trash/)

     $trash -l
-shows the content of the trash folder
+Shows the content of the trash folder

     $trash -r file1 [-r file2 -r file3 ...]
-restores file/s to their previous locations with the original attributes
+Restores file/s to their previous locations with the original attributes

     $trash -e
-empties the trash bin
+Empties the trash bin

     $trash -v
 Verbose.
 Add some additional information about the performed operation.